Zymo-Research/aladdin-integration/docs/pipeline_requirements.md

 [^1]: According to Nextflow documentation, both Github and GitLab repos are supported, but we have only tested Github repos.

-We recommend [nf-core](https://nf-co.re/) pipelines and think you can learn a lot on Nextflow best practices by reading nf-core pipelines.
+We recommend [nf-core](https://nf-co.re/) pipelines, though they are not automatically compatible with Aladdin, we think you can learn a lot on Nextflow best practices by reading nf-core pipelines.
 We also recommend [nf-core tools](https://github.com/nf-core/tools) to help you create and write your pipelines.

 #### AWS Batch requirements
-Pipelines are run on AWS Batch using r5-2xlarge instances by default.
+Pipelines are run on AWS Batch using r6id.2xlarge, r6id.4xlarge, m6id.2xlarge, m6id.4xlarge instances by default.
 If your pipeline requires more resources than that, we can make it work, but you must inform us.
 Translating these into Nextflow, your pipeline must:
 1. have a `awsbatch` profile.
-You can include [this config file](https://github.com/Zymo-Research/aladdin-rnaseq/blob/main/conf/awsbatch.config) in your repo, and import this config file in your `nextflow.config` file.
+You can You can include [this config file](https://github.com/Zymo-Research/aladdin-rnaseq/blob/main/conf/awsbatch.config) in your repo, and import this config file in your `nextflow.config` file.
 Assuming your `awsbatch` config file is stored at `conf/awsbatch.config`, add the following code in your `nextflow.config`.
     ```
     profiles {
         awsbatch { includeConfig 'conf/awsbatch.config' }
     }
     ```
+Alternatively, [nf-core/configs](https://github.com/nf-core/configs/blob/master/conf/awsbatch.config) also has a `awsbatch.config` file.
+You can import that config file as well.
 2. have Docker container(s) for all your processes.
 For example, you can use a single container for all your processes by adding the following code in your `nextflow.config`.
     ```
     process.container = 'zymoresearch/aladdin-rnaseq:1.0.0'
     ```
     Or, you can define container(s) for specific processes by using the [`container` directive](https://www.nextflow.io/docs/latest/process.html#container).
 We have tested and recommend using public images in [docker hub](https://hub.docker.com/).
 If you must using private Docker images, please work with us to set them up.
-3. not exceed maximum available resources (8 cpus and 64G memory by default) when requesting compute resources.
+3. not exceed maximum available resources (16 cpus and 128G memory by default) when requesting compute resources.
 If one of your processes request more cpu/memory than available in the instance type, the process and the pipeline will stuck.
 Because it is common to request compute resources dynamically in Nextflow pipelines, such as in [this config file](https://github.com/Zymo-Research/aladdin-rnaseq/blob/main/conf/base.config), it is best practice to set max cpu/memory and use a function to make sure requested cpu/memory do not exceed those max values.
 You can refer to [this config file](https://github.com/Zymo-Research/aladdin-rnaseq/blob/main/nextflow.config) on how to do that.

 ### Input requirements